Unqualified Truck Driver Accident Risks

 The best thing you can do when you are severely injured in a semi-truck accident is seek a lawyer experienced in semi-truck accident injury claims.
 You technically could pursue a claim on your own but the odds of you successfully navigating the many pitfalls of insurance tricks and legal process is greatly diminished.
 Insurance companies have everything they need to successfully deny a claim; as that is their goal since profits are their main priority.
 Insurance companies have the experience, personnel, resources, lawyers, and money to fight a claim to any extent necessary.
 If it turns into a “who can withstand the storm longer” type of situation, the answer will always be the insurance company when competing against an injured victim on their own.

 It doesn’t cost you anything to get an injury attorney to look at your case.
 Likewise, truck accident lawyers don’t cost anything out of your pocket since they work on a contingency fee basis.
 This means they take a percentage of the settlement once the claim is seen through and don’t get paid at all if the injury victim doesn’t recover financial compensation.
 You or your loved one are likely significantly injured if you are even considering hiring a car accident attorney in the first place.
-So you should focus on your recovery while
+So you should focus on your recovery while a professional works to maximize your settlement with the insurance companies and courts.

 If you have been injured in a truck accident in the Stuart, Florida or Gainesville, Florida area, contact the experienced personal injury team at The Eberst Law Firm.
 We are ready to handle your case.
 You can contact us online or call us at 772-225-4900.